Planning your next winter getaway?

 Well, look no further than Western Australia!

 Winter in Australia runs from June to August.
-While the northern parts of Western Australia offer a warm climate during winter months, there are also great year-round travel destinations down south.
+While the northern parts of Western Australia offer a warm climate during winter months, there are also great year-round holiday destinations down south.

 Whether you're seeking an escape from the cold or looking to embrace it, Summerstar Tourist Parks have compiled a list of the best winter holiday destination and winter events in Western Australia.